gigascience/gigadb-website/gigareview/README.md

 | POSTGRES_USER     | postgres | no     | All          |
 | POSTGRES_PASSWORD | *******  | yes    | All          |

+Additionally, the variable POSTGRES_MAJOR_VERSION is also in use, but it hard-coded in the ``gitlab-config.yml`` file, so there is no need for it to be in Gitlab variables.

 # More detailed information (not necessary to get started)

 ## How was the project bootstrapped (for info only)